WeilonYing/MoreSlimes/README.md

 # MoreSlimes
 MoreSlimes is a Minecraft Spigot plugin for increasing the spawn rate of Slimes!

+This plugin is built against Spigot 1.12.2.
+It might work on other versions, but this isn't tested.

 ## Progress
 This plugin is VERY incomplete right now, and I highly recommend against using this on any production server.
 That means don't run this on any Minecraft server where